 Today we’re going to get a little wild and talk about underwear, specifically how to make your own DIY underwear from a t-shirt.
-We all have that favorite pair of underwear, you know the ones, they sit right, they don’t attack you, they don’t feel like a chastity belt and at the same time don’t sag, they hug you in all the right places, and if you could only replicate them you could.
+We all have that favorite pair of underwear, you know the ones, they sit right, they don’t attack you, and they don’t feel like a chastity belt.
+At the same time don’t sag, they hug you in all the right places, and if you could only replicate them you could.
 Well, you can!
 Luckily, I’ve made a nifty tutorial on how to replicate your underwear and it’s super easy.

 It didn’t use to be like this, looking back to high school and college, I bought some outrageous underwear.
 Somewhere along the line I realized how uncomfortable it all was and started wearing simple underwear here and there, then, all the time, then everyday.
 That was before I even thought about how weird it is to wear synthetic fabrics as underwear.
 Think about it, like, plastic to cover your crotch?
 Don’t get me wrong, it’s not that I don’t like my undies to be pretty, I’m all about pretty!
 It’s just that I’ve lived enough life to know that uncomfortable under-things are a thing of my past and thank heavens.

 - It’s a great way to use up t-shirts you no longer wear!

 - You get the fit you want!
 The look you want!

 - It’s sustainable.
 Your shirt became panties, you can’t get any more green than that.

 I’d had this floral t-shirt kicking around for a while and I simply wasn’t wearing it.
 I also kept thinking over and over, “You’d make such cute underwear!”
 It turns out, it did make cute underwear!